Causally Fair Node Classification on Non-IID Graph Data: Method

 \subsection{Causal Inference on Network Data}

-We use the networked causal diagram in Fig.~\ref{fig:fnc} and the causal inference from $S$ to $X$ (i.e., computing $P(x|do(s))$) as a running example.
-The $do$-calculus is an axiomatic system that is widely used for solving the causal inference problem (\citep{pearl2009causality}, Ch.~3.4).
-However, as shown in recent studies \citep{zhang2022causal,zhang2023causal}, directly applying $do$-calculus will lead to biased results if the IID assumption is not satisfied.
+We use the networked causal diagram in Figure~\ref{fig:node_classification_diagram} and the task of inferring the causal effect from $S$ to $X$, i.e., computing $P(x|do(s))$, as a running example.
+The $do$-calculus is an axiomatic system widely used to solve causal inference problems \citep[Ch.~3.4]{pearl2009causality}.
+However, as shown in recent studies \citep{zhang2022causal, zhang2023causal}, directly applying $do$-calculus in non-IID settings can lead to biased results.
+The fundamental challenge is that, in networked data, the structural equation associated with each node depends on its local neighborhood.
+Unlike standard structural equations in classical SCMs, Equation~\ref{eq:nscm_structural_equation} incorporates neighborhood information, so nodes with different local network structures follow different effective causal mechanisms.
+As a result, the invariance assumptions required for the validity of $do$-calculus no longer hold.
+This section extends the intervention $do$-operator and symbolic notation to NSCMs by identifying conditions under which a shared causal mechanism can be recovered despite neighborhood-dependent interactions.

-To conduct causal inference on graph data by relaxing the consistent interference assumption, we extend the intervention $do$ operator and the symbolic notations to NSCM.
-Let $\s^{(i)} \defeq \{s^{(i)}, \{s^{(j)}:j\in \nei^{1:k}(i)\}\}$ denote a multiset of all neighboring information of $S$ that affects node $i$ determined by $\nei^{1:k}(i)$ (including node $i$ itself).
-Then, let $do(\s^{(i)}=s)$ denote the intervention that changes the value of $S$ of every node $i$ in $\s^{(i)}$ to $s$.
-In the context of group fairness, as we are focused on in this paper, $do(\s^{(i)}=s)$ for all nodes and $do(S=s)$ have the equal consequence as both of them will change the value of $S$ to $s$ for all nodes.
-Hence, we have $P(x|do(s))=P(x|do(\s)=s)$.
-However, for fairness at the subgroup or individual level that will be studied in our future work, adopting $do(\s^{(i)}=s)$ will lead to different scenarios compared to traditional interventions.